Cork Low Smoke Zones

 In 2012, the ban was extended geographically to include Blarney, Glanmire, Ovens, Killumney, Carrigaline, Monkstown, Passage, Glounthaune, Little Island, Ringaskiddy, and other areas.
 The terms of the ban were also extended, making it an offence to burn bituminous coal in the Cork Low Smoke Zone.

-From 1st September 2020 the burning, sale and marketing of smoky coal will be also prohibited in Cobh, Mallow, and Midleton.
-Additionally, the existing Cork Low Smoke Zone is being extended to include Carrigtwohill.
+Since September 1st 2020 the burning, sale and marketing of smoky coal has been prohibited in Cobh, Mallow, and Midleton.
+Additionally, the existing Cork Low Smoke Zone was extended to include Carrigtwohill.

-An interactive online map, to illustrate both the existing Low Smoke Zones and the new ones that will be in effect from 1st September 2020, is now available.
+An interactive online map, to illustrate both the existing Low Smoke Zones and the new ones that came into effect on September 1st 2020, is now available.
 The map includes an Eircode search facility, where you can enter your Eircode to see whether you are within a Low Smoke Zone.

 The current legislation governing the ban on bituminous coal is the Air Pollution Act (Marketing, Sale, Distribution and Burning of Specified Fuels) Regulations 2012-2020 (S.I.
 No. 260 of 2020).